 - If the injury results in death, dependent family members may be eligible for monetary compensation

 For example, if you were injured at work while using a machine, you are automatically eligible for workers compensation benefits.
 However, you generally would not be able to sue your employer for any additional money even if your employer was negligent in maintaining the machine.
-On the other hand, you might be able to sue the manufacturer of the machine if the machine was defective.
+On the other hand, you might be able to sue the manufacturer if the machine was defective.